ricardoemerson/docker-mongo-react-node-ts/README.md

 ## Requirements

--   Docker (Development, Production)
+-   Docker
--   Yarn (Development)
+-   Yarn

 ## How to

--   Clone this repo
+-   Clone this repo.
     -   Development:
-        -   Type `yarn` to install its dependencies
+        -   Type `yarn` to install its dependencies.
-        -   Type `docker-compose up --build` to build and run the server with web
+        -   Type `docker-compose up --build` to build and run the database.
-        -   Type `yarn start` to start the web `http://localhost:3000` or access the production build on `http://localhost:3001`
+        -   Type `yarn start` to start the web and server.
-    -   Production:
-        -   Type `docker-compose -f docker-compose.prod.yml up --build` to build and run the server with web
-        -   Access the product build on `http://localhost:3001`
+        -   Access the `http://localhost:3000` on the browser.

 ## Author